1996 California Proposition 218: Local Government "Informational" Campaigns in Local Tax Elections

-Local governments are legally prohibited from spending public funds and other resources to campaign in support of tax measures required to be submitted to the voters under Proposition 218, but local governments are allowed to spend public funds to engage in "informational" campaigns that educate voters about such tax measures.
+Local governments are legally prohibited from spending public funds and other public resources to campaign in support of tax measures required to be submitted to the voters under Proposition 218, but local governments are allowed to spend public funds to engage in "informational" campaigns that educate voters about such tax measures.
 California courts have generally been lenient in allowing local governments to engage in informational campaigns in connection with local tax measures.
 Some voters may question the appropriateness of local governments spending taxpayer funds on such informational campaigns, particularly when the intent and practical effect of these informational campaigns is to increase the chances of a local tax measure being approved by the voters.
-When questionable or controversial informational campaigns occur, often the only practical remedy available is to make such informational campaigns a political issue during the tax measure political campaign which can lower the chances of the local tax measure being approved by voters.
+When questionable or controversial informational campaigns occur, often the only practical remedy available is to make such informational campaigns a political issue during the tax measure political campaign.

-The Howard Jarvis Taxpayers Association has released a document to assist taxpayers in matters relating to campaign spending by local governments.
+The Howard Jarvis Taxpayers Association has released a document relating to campaign spending in tax elections by local governments.